zenno-astronautics/metalang99/README.md

  - **Distinctness.** With a formal specification, it is much easier to answer questions like "Is it a bug of the implementation or it is a valid behaviour according to the specification?".

 That is, the development flow is "specification-driven", if you prefer.

+### Q: Is Epilepsy Turing-complete?

+A: Nope.
+The C/C++ preprocessor is capable to iterate only up to a certain limit (see this [SO question](https://stackoverflow.com/questions/3136686/is-the-c99-preprocessor-turing-complete)).
+For Epilepsy, this limit is defined in terms of reductions steps (see the [specification]).